hw5711/Job_Solution_Web_Application/README.md

 2. npm install --save express body-parser morgan body-parser serve-favicon

-3. npm install --save mongoose
+3. npm install --save mongoose mongoose-unique-validator

 4. Install nodemon for monitor backend,if denied by your system, use sudo in the front, command: npm install -g nodemon